Bookmark-Novels/Developer-Resources/Tools/dep-graph/README.md

 Small application to automatically generate a resource dependency dictionary for use by Ein.
+The dictionary is a mapping from dependence to dependent.

 ## Example